Lust; I Want It, I Don’t Care About Consequence

 We should care about what will happen

-Lust is a strong or greedy want, with a no matter what it costs mindset.
-It is like saying or thinking, “I want what I want no matter what”.
-In fact, it is showing a complete disregard for the consequences of a person’s actions.
-But the person should care about the end result!
+Lust is a strong or greedy want with an ‘I don’t care about the consequences’ attitude.
+It is like saying or thinking, “I want what I want, no matter what.”
+In fact, it shows a complete disregard for the consequences of a person’s actions.
+But the person should care about the result!

-Let no one say when he is tempted [undergoing a trial], I am tempted from God [for temptation does not originate from God, but from our own flaws].
+Let no one say that when he is tempted [undergoing a trial], I am tempted from God [for temptation does not originate from God, but from our own flaws].
 For God is incapable of being tempted by [what is] evil and He Himself tempts no one.
 14 But every person is tempted when he is drawn away [lured], enticed, and baited [to commit sin] by his own [worldly] evil desire (lust, passions).

 15 Then the evil desire, when it has conceived, gives birth [leads] to sin, and sin, when it is fully matured [or becomes full-grown], brings forth [leads to] death.
-James 1:13-15 (AMPC) [read James 1:12-18 (13-15)].
+(AMPC)

 So, put to death [i.e., stop practicing the desires of] your physical bodies [such as] sexual immorality, [moral] impurity, lust, evil desires, and greed, which is [in reality] idolatry.
 6 For the wrath of God will come [upon disobedient people] for practicing such things.
-7 You people also once lived like this when you practiced these things.
-8 But now you also should stop practicing them: anger, wrath, malice, slander, filthy language from your mouth.
-25 And the person who does what is wrong will be repaid [receive the consequences; punished] for his wrongdoing, for there is no favoritism [with God].
-Colossians 3:5-8 and 25 (AUV) [read Colossians 3:1-11 (5-8) and 18-25 (25)].

-Yes, my friends, lust may give pleasure, things, and a sense of power but is it worth it?
+Yes, my friends, lust may give pleasure, things, and a sense of power, but is it worth it?
 Remember the words of Christ,

 Lust recap

-Therefore, lust is fueled by:
+Therefore, lust is fueled by

 1. Our flesh, with its hunger for sensual fulfillment, selfish wants, and the desire to please our sinful selves.